 In the southern part of the Toushe Basin are two villages, Neiaozai and Mianzaiyuan, which have traditional clothe-washing pools.
 The villagers use pools fed by water from springs and streams, with several flat stones and simple awnings to keep the sun off.
 These are places where the village women wash clothes while catching up on the latest gossip.

-Very few of these traditional clothe-washing pools remain in Taiwan, so the Sun Moon Lake National Scenic Area Administration has allocated a budget to renovate them along with the stone walls and steps.
+Very few of these traditional clothe-washing pools remain in Taiwan, so the Sun Moon Lake National Scenic Area Headquarters has allocated a budget to renovate them along with the stone walls and steps.
 These features, and the sloping-roofed wooden sheds, make the clothe-washing pools unique sights in the area.

 At the entrance to Neiaozai on Provincial Highway 62, there is a rustic general store that the locals call the "Aborigine Shop."
 Behind the store is a bamboo grove, and in the grove is a burial mound that the local people call the "Aborigine Grave."
 The place is dark and scary, and the local people are afraid to gather bamboo shoots there.
 Archaeologists have examined the mound and determined that it is a cultural site worth excavating.

 This path is located at Toushe Village which is at the southern west part of Sun Moon Lake.
 The altitude here ranges from 640 meters to 647 meters, making it 80 meters lower than Sun Moon Lake.
 The land here is so flat that is perfect for bicycle riding.
 The bicycle path begins from a point on Provincial Route 21, easily identified by the statue of a buffalo-boy.

 The Toushe basin is small and flat, only about two square kilometers.
 Riding on bicycle while viewing the countryside of field and farm houses, will create a carefree and joyous feeling.